Gimli Glider: Retirement

 After almost 25 years of service, C-GAUN flew its last revenue flight on January 1, 2008.
-On January 24, 2008, the Gimli Glider took its final voyage, AC7067, from Montreal Trudeau to Tucson International Airport before flying to its retirement in the Mojave Desert in California.

-Flight AC7067 was captained by Jean-Marc Bélanger, a former head of the Air Canada Pilots Association, while captains Robert Pearson and Maurice Quintal were on board to oversee the flight from Montreal to California's Mojave Airport.
-Also on board were three of the six flight attendants who were on Flight 143.
+The Gimli Glider then began its final voyage on January 24, 2008, as AC7067, from Montreal Trudeau to Tucson International Airport and final flight to retirement at California's Mojave Airport.
+The flight was captained by Jean-Marc Bélanger, a former head of the Air Canada Pilots Association; captains Robert Pearson and Maurice Quintal were also on board, as were three of the six flight attendants from Flight 143.

-On July 23, 2008, the 25th anniversary of the incident, pilots Pearson and Quintal were celebrated in a parade in Gimli, and a mural was dedicated to commemorate the landing.
+That summer, on July 23, 2008, the 25th anniversary of the accident, pilots Pearson and Quintal were celebrated in a parade in Gimli, and a mural was dedicated to commemorate the landing.

 In April 2013, the Gimli Glider was offered for sale at auction, by a company called Collectable Cars, with an estimated price of CA$2.75–3 million.
 However, bidding only reached CA$425,000 and the lot was unsold.

 According to a website dedicated to saving the aircraft, the Gimli Glider was scrapped in early 2014.
 Parts of the metal fuselage skin were made into 10,000 sequentially numbered luggage tags, and as of 2015, were offered for sale by a California company, MotoArt, under the product name "PLANETAGS".

 In June 2017, a permanent museum exhibit of the event opened in Gimli.
-The exhibit includes a cockpit mock-up flight simulator, and as of July 2017, sold memorabilia of the event.
+The exhibit includes a cockpit mock-up flight simulator, and as of July 2017, sold event memorabilia.

+On June 27, 2025, The Gimli Glider Exhibit museum displayed the recently recovered and transported cockpit of C-GAUN in a ceremony reuniting it with Captain Robert "Bob" Pearson.